Engaging employees and customers to gain transformative ideas and insights

 Leroy Merlin Brazil considers people their most important resource.
 They aim to stay fully connected to their customers while also giving their 68,000 global employees a high degree of autonomy in their own stores, departments and divisions.

 Time to think big

 Leroy Merlin is the DIY retail leader in Brazil, with 20 big-box branches spread across a vast country.
-The innovation team there knew their customers and staff would have some fantastic product ideas, and decided to find a way to unlock them across the business.
+The innovation team there knew their customers and staff would have some fantastic CX, process, sustainability and product ideas, and decided to find a way to unlock them across the business.
 How do you engage disparate groups of customers and staff, in multiple locations, and make sure everyone’s voice is heard?

 Finding the perfect fit